jzxr/jzxr.github.io/README.md

 ### 3.1.2 Reddit - get data required

 ---
-This body content is to read data in csvs and get no. of row
+This function is to read data in csvs and get no. of row

 ---